saliej/irochan/README.md

 ###### Why isn't X/Y/Z implemented?
 Why does X/Y/Z work differently?
 I basically only implemented the features I use.
 I'll add more features when I have time or the need arises.
 I probably will not be supporting conversion CMYK values.

-###### Why didn't you do X using Y Nim/WinApi construct?
+###### Why does the code suck so much?
 This was not meant to demonstrate idiomatic Nim or WinApi programming, although I will be updating the code over time as I become more familiar with the language and best practices.
+I'm not really happy with it right now but I'd rather have it in github than in some random folder on my drive.

 ###### How do I build it?
 nim --app:gui -d:release c irochan.nim